Jordan: ‘I have rights and I want to be able to live like everybody else’

 Emiline, 39, is a married Syrian mother of three.
 (Above photo, left)

+Emiline left her home and everything she had in Syria to find safety for her family.
 When she fled to Jordan in 2012 with her husband and children, she found herself trapped inside four walls.

-She was too afraid to leave her home, and wouldn’t let her children leave either.
+After the trauma of the Syrian conflict, she was too afraid to leave her home, and wouldn’t let her children leave either.
 Her husband couldn’t find work and they had no source of income.
 This turned their household into a place where no one felt happy or safe.

 "I became a different person; I yelled at my kids, I stopped talking to my husband, and I locked myself in a room most of the time.
 The walls were closing in on me," says Emiline.